snek-at/jaen/README.md

 | ![image](https://user-images.githubusercontent.com/83394650/124398825-1408b280-dd18-11eb-985f-f28de94b8888.png) | ![image](https://user-images.githubusercontent.com/83394650/124398968-d3f5ff80-dd18-11eb-8f17-ee2d92900014.png) |

 ### Deployment Options
-We recomend to use [vscode](https://github.com/microsoft/vscode) as IDE in either an codespace or local setup.
+We recomend to use [Visual Studio Code](https://github.com/microsoft/vscode) as IDE either in a codespace or using local setup.

 #### Codespace Setup
 The easiest method is to use a GitHub [Codespace](https://github.com/features/codespaces) (in beta).
 Just create a GitHub Codespace from the Code menu.
 Wait for the Codespace to complete provisioning.
-When the Codespace has completed provisioning open a terminal window (Ctrl-`, Control-backquote) and:
+When the Codespace has completed provisioning, open a terminal window (Ctrl-`, Control-backquote) and:

-- Create .env and set PUBLIC_URL
+- Create .env file and set PUBLIC_URL
 - Start a local copy of the docs site with `yarn start`
 - Or build a local copy of the library with `yarn run build`